Design a tabletop gaming room to store and play your favorite board games. Or simply transform your living room into a game room in plain sight.

-I designed this living room to be our ideal tabletop game room, complete with a ton of closed storage cabinets built to fit our growing gaming collection, a DIY gamer’s coffee table, and a slew of options for the different gaming comfort preferences.
+I designed this living room to be our ideal tabletop game room, complete with a ton of closed storage cabinets built to fit our growing gaming collection, a DIY gamer’s coffee table, and options for the different gaming comfort preferences.

 Any time a room is transformed into a gaming room there are a few considerations to take into account:

 Don’t just calculate the amount of games you currently own, estimate the amount you will probably end up owning in a lifetime.
 If you think it is going to be a LOT, it is better to go with double depth storage cabinets, and plan for future overflow.

 After estimating what our future game collection would look like, I opted to build my own storage from scratch so I could control the precise depth, width, and height of my storage.

 I shared more about these cabinets and how to build them here, and of course building bookcases on top is simple enough.

 However if you aren’t keen on the idea of creating built-ins yourself, you can add DIY pullouts to any set of cabinets by screwing 1″x2″ boards to 1/2″ Plywood and attaching drawer glides.
 They are cheaper than buying pre-made pullouts, but if you aren’t a DIY person they are worth the investment.

 Use the same 1″x2″ boards cut to size to create fronts for the pullouts.
 I used pocket holes to attach the fronts securely.

 I also created a pullout with ‘compartments’ to hold various miscellaneous gaming pieces such as extra dice, drawstring bags, game pieces storage baggies, etc.